Disclosure

 Use Antivirus Software

-If that happens, malware will take over your device.
-Hackers could compromise your data with ransomware, spyware, adware, or trojans.
+Malware can take over your device.
+It can steal your data with ransomware, spyware, adware, or trojans.

-And by the way – you should use an antivirus program together with a VPN when downloading torrents.
-They go hand in hand: the VPN hides your torrenting traffic, and the antivirus protects you from malware.
+Also, use an antivirus program with a VPN when downloading torrents.
+The VPN hides your activity, and the antivirus protects you from malware.

 Don’t Download Shady Torrents Using Vuze